 How psychological research may be applied to the study of literature, children's fiction, history, the arts, politics, propaganda and scientific studies.
-A dimension with implications for teaching and research.
-Techniques of content analysis are also examined.
+A dimension with implications for leaching and research.
+Techniques of content analysis.
 Choice of areas for study depends on student's interest.